Criteria for Selecting Graduate Assistants

 Wilkes University invites applicants for a Graduate Assistant in the School of Education.
 This position is available immediately.
 The GA is required to work 20 hours a week during each semester, and will be compensated tuition remission for graduate courses at Wilkes University plus a monthly stipend payment.
 Specific details to be discussed at time of interview.

 The successful candidate is responsible for assist the Doctoral department chair, Dr. Karim Letwinsky and the Master degree level department chair, Dr. Charles Smargiassi.
-The student must maintain a full-time status (18 credits for the academic year) and a 3.0 or higher GPA.
+The student must maintain a 3.0 or higher GPA.

 Ideal candidates should have a range of knowledge, skills, and abilities, such as: